 Banff Hot Chocolate Trail

 Around Christmas time (Nov 17 – Dec 31, 2023), all the best cafes in Banff come together to create the “Hot Chocolate Trail.”
-Cafes like Wild Flour, Stock, Park Disterilly, Good Earth, and many more all make their own signature hot chocolates to try – yes some of them are alcoholic drinks for the adults too!
-Try the Boozy Hot Chocolate at the Balkan Restuarant, Chimney Corner, or Bear Street Tavern!
+Cafes like Whitebark, Wild Flour, Stock, Park Disterilly, Good Earth, and many more all make their own signature hot chocolates to try – yes some of them are alcoholic drinks for the adults too!
+Try the Boozy Hot Chocolate at the Balkan Restaurant, Chimney Corner, or Bear Street Tavern!

 Kananaskis Nordic Spa

 The Kananaskis Nordic Spa is in the Kananaskis Mountain Lodge in Kananaskis Country.
 It’s right at the base of Nakiska Ski Resort, so if you plan on doing any family-friendly skiing at Nakiska, consider booking a stay here.

-Not only is the Kananaskis Mountain Lodge a beautiful place to stay in the Rockies, but their new Nordic Spa has the complete relaxation package.
+The Kananaskis Mountain Lodge is a beautiful place to stay in the Rockies, and their new Nordic Spa has the complete relaxation package.
 You could spend a whole day here with your spouse or friends enjoying the steam rooms and saunas.
 If you’re having a romantic holiday in the Rockies, you’ll love this spot!